Hero image for Cursor vs GitHub Copilot 2026: Which AI Code Editor Wins?

 Enterprise Maturity

-GitHub Copilot has enterprise-grade features: SSO, audit logs, policy controls, IP protection promises.
+GitHub Copilot has enterprise-grade features like SSO, audit logs, policy controls, and IP protection promises.
 Large organizations trust it.

 Price Point